qcri-social/AIDR/API Documentation.md

 Note: this export service uses full tweet content.
 Use the next service if only tweet-ids needed to be exported.

-# Persister APIs for downloading data:
+# Persister APIs for downloading data

 ## Generate JSON data file out of last X collected tweets